 In this way, you’ll be able to predict the weather conditions using the pressure in the atmosphere.

 A power source (battery or AC adapter)

 Choosing an AC adapter-powered model is a cheaper and more practical option than using a battery-powered one.
 Using batteries needs constant replacement, especially for larger screen displays.

 You may also experience brightness dimming for battery-saving.
 Hence, the battery is only best used as a backup power source.

 If you cannot choose which power source is best for you, you may choose a model that is compatible with both power sources.

 Accuracy and reliability

-An indoor-outdoor thermometer temperature accuracy range of +/-2 degree Fahrenheit is ideal.
-For humidity, it ranges in +/- 5 percent.
-It is best to refrain from buying thermometers that goes above and below these set limits.
+An indoor-outdoor thermometer temperature accuracy range of +/-2 degrees Fahrenheit is ideal.
+For humidity, it ranges from +/- 5 percent.
+It is best to refrain from buying thermometers above and below these set limits.

 Smart devices connectivity

-Smart devices connectivity is one of the thermometer’s features that adds to convenience.
-A thermometer with sensor can automate your devices.
+Smart device connectivity is one of the thermometer’s features that adds convenience.
+A thermometer with a sensor can automate your devices.
 Some models can even be controlled through voice assistants like Alexa.